riplo/projecttemplate/README.md

 - [X] Get rid of AWS stuff
 - [X] Get rid of location
 - [ ] Split up first and last name
+- [ ] Don't make userId public (never pass to frontend).
+Potentially assign every user a public userId instead.
+Make checks to ensure people are accessing their own info (pass redux id to backend, compare with mongo id in a helper method)

 # Next iteration of template
 - [ ] Effective AWS S3